gorriecoe/silverstripe-gtm/README.md

 ## [CSP - Content Security Policy](https://developers.google.com/tag-manager/web/csp)

 GTM checks for `getNonce()` method in the current controller.
 If its avaiable it will produce a CSP compatible snippet.

-This means GTM is compatable with [csp-headers](https://github.com/Firesphere/silverstripe-csp-headers)
+This means GTM is works with [Firesphere/csp-headers](https://github.com/Firesphere/silverstripe-csp-headers)